openchange/website/src/documentation/openchangesim/logging.md

 [TOC]

-OpenChangeSim is using rsyslogd as its logging system.
-Instructions below help you setting up rsyslog to redirect openchangesim output in a specific file.
+OpenChangeSim uses rsyslogd as its logging system.
+The instructions below help you to set up rsyslog to redirect openchangesim output to a specific file.

 ## Ubuntu Configuration ##